Updated on March 1st, 2024

-If you or someone you know has been charged with a DUI, the consequences can be severe.
-Penalties can include potential jail time, probation, fines, DUI classes, and license suspension.
+If you or someone you know has been charged with a DUI, the consequences can be severe in San Diego.

 In fact, if you do not request a hearing with the DMV within 10 days of your arrest, then your California Driver's License will be automatically suspended, even if you are later found not guilty in the criminal case.